Vanlife Electrical Systems: Basic, Intermediate, & Advanced (Examples)

 The van power holder (or distributor) is the middle-man between your power source and appliances.
 In simple, non-technical terms, it’s anything that stores power and then connects or regulates the power source to the component in need of electricity.
 While this definition may seem confusing, you’ll probably recognize a few of these common distributors:

-- Battery: Most vans use a 12V battery, which provides power for various electrical components (and, in some cases, the van starting engine).
+- Battery: Most vanlifers use lithium batteries for van life, which provide power for various electrical components (and, in some cases, the van starting engine).

 - Fuse box: The fuse box (which is usually part of a camper van electrical distribution panel) lets you cut off electricity for safety purposes.

-- Inverter: An inverter converts DC power to AC power, which is necessary for charging most van appliances.
+- Inverter: A 12v campervan inverter will convert DC power to AC power, which is necessary for charging most van appliances.

 - Charge controller: A charge controller regulates the flow of electricity from your power source to your battery to help prevent the battery from overcharging.